rafgraph/react-simplemark/README.md

 #### `as: string | ReactComponent`
 - Not required, default is `'div'`
-- What the markdown container element is rendered as
+- What the simplemark container element is rendered as
 - String as an html tag name, e.g. `'div'` will render a `<div>` container, `'section'` will render a `<section>` container, etc...
-- If you provide a `ReactComponent` instead of a string, the rendered markdown will be passed down as an array of `children` to that component
+- If you provide a `ReactComponent` instead of a string, the rendered simplemark will be passed down as an array of `children` to that component

 #### `renderer: object`
 - Not required, but if it is not provided unstyled ReactElements will be created